sean-smith/scale-out-computing-on-aws/docs/storage/launch-job-with-fsx.md

 [Amazon FSx](https://aws.amazon.com/fsx/) provides you with the native compatibility of third-party file systems with feature sets for workloads such as high-performance computing (HPC), machine learning and electronic design automation (EDA).
 You don’t have to worry about managing file servers and storage, as Amazon FSx automates the time-consuming administration tasks such as hardware provisioning, software configuration, patching, and backups.
 Amazon FSx provides FSx for Lustre for compute-intensive workloads.

-!!! info "Please note the following when using FSx on SOCA"
+!!! info "Please note the following when using FSx on Scale-Out Computing on AWS"
-    - FSx is supported natively (Linux clients, security groups and backend configuration is automatically managed by SOCA)
+    - FSx is supported natively (Linux clients, security groups and backend configuration is automatically managed by Scale-Out Computing on AWS)
     - You can launch an ephemeral FSx filesystem for your job
     - You can connect to an existing FSx filesystem
     - You can dynamically adjust the storage capacity of your FSx filesystem